-There’s almost no end to what you could do with a $1 million nest egg.
+There’s almost no end to what you could do with a $1 million to invest at one time.
 But we’ve laid out five lucrative options below.

-How to build a $1 million investment portfolio
+How to start a $1 million investment portfolio

-How you build your investment portfolio ultimately depends on your goals, needs and risk tolerance.
-If you’re a conservative investor, you may put more money into bonds than you would stocks.
+With $1 million, you need to think in terms of a portfolio even if you have nothing else put away (though odds are, you do, unless you won the lottery.)
+How you build your portfolio ultimately depends on your goals, needs and risk tolerance.
+If you’re a conservative investor or you’re nearing retirement, you may put more money into bonds than you would stocks.
 If you’re a young investor, you may choose riskier investments like stocks and real estate.

 This is how a $1 million investment portfolio might look for someone nearing retirement: